1. WHAT SHOULD I DO BEFORE I APPLY FOR INTERNSHIP or STUDENT TEACHING?

 The following my be waived under certain circumstances with permission from the Director of Field Experiences prior to the deadline:

 - Have completed ENGL 201 (or equivalent) with at least a "C" (C- does not count)

 - Have completed either PSY 323 or SPED 339 - again with at least a "C"

 2. WHEN SHOULD I APPLY FOR INTERNSHIP or STUDENT TEACHING?

-Students who wish to begin internship or student teaching must apply by the second Friday of September (for Spring placements) or February (for Fall placements).
+Students who wish to begin internship or student teaching must apply by the deadlines in the semester before your internship is to begin.
 These applications take several days - even weeks - to complete so get started at the beginning of the semester.

 3. WHAT SCHOOLS ARE AVAILABLE FOR RESIDENTIAL PROGRAM STUDENTS (Including commuters - status is based on program)?

 You can find the list here: Public School Contact Information.

 Note that if Buncombe County is among your selected school systems you need to submit additional health forms with your application found on the application process web page.Distance students may encounter additional fees required by the school system in which they request placement.
 These fees are the responsibility of the student.